codewizard26/weather-wizard-app/README.md

 Live project link [weather-wizard-app](https://weather-wizard-app.netlify.app)

+###The original code is in community_uploads branch whereas master branch contains code changes made by the contributors.
+You can either make changes to any one of the branch

 # What is Hacktoberfest
 The Hacktoberfest is a program put on by Digital Ocean, DEV and Github that lets you win a T-Shirt by making 4 pull requests on any open-source project throughout October.